 This American history class is designed to introduce students to the first half of America's development.
 A strong emphasis is on the Christian heritage of America, and students will gain this understanding through analyzing primary documents of the founders.
 The time frame studied is early exploration of the 15th century through America's Civil War and Reconstruction period.
 Students will delve into the threads of differing philosophies that will carry the nation from rebellion to unity; then they will study how the breakdown and evolution of those philosophies led to the destruction of that national unity in civil war; finally, students will study how the nation once again reconstructed that national unity that set the stage for the second part of America's history.
 In order for students to personally connect to the events being studied, they explore early American history through hands-on projects, 21st-century learning techniques, as well as traditional classroom activities and research projects.

-8th Grade World Geography:
+8th Grade World Geography (1 Semester):

 World Geography is designed to introduce students to the world of geographic study.
 Our goal is to study the "big ideas" in geography.
 These ideas are primarily built on the concept of understanding the "5 themes of geography."
 Each unit and chapter is driven by a big idea question.
 These questions are essential for helping our students put it all together to better understand how geographic concepts are connected and to see why geography is important and essential to understanding our worlds physical, cultural, and modern structure.
 Students, or as we like to call ourselves, "geographers," apply and practice our skills through various projects and reports as well as daily examinations of visual and traditional texts.
 As geographers we believe that without geography you are nowhere; geography is power, and that geography is everywhere and everything.

-9th Grade World History
+10th Grade World History:

 Students take the basic knowledge that they learned in middle school World Studies and delve deeper into the ancient civilizations ranging from the earliest recorded events of the early civilizations through the modern history of these same developed countries.
 Students learn how each of the core elements of civilization have influenced the different regions of the world and how these influences have led to the different political, social, religious, and economic events that make up the history of man.
 In addition, students will connect the biblical events of history to the different civilizations that they study.
 It is exciting for students to see God's very real presence in the history of the world.
 A biblical perspective is used to analyze the global events as well as the philosophical and religious choices that define each region of the world.

-10th or 11th Grade American History
+11th Grade American History:

 AP U.S. History (10th or 11th grade):